 Ranked 7th there is LMU Munich better known as the Ludwig Maximilian University of Munich.
 Interestingly, it is the second biggest German university established back during the 15th century in the city of Ingolstadt.
 You read that right, it was not until the year of 1826 when the institution finally moved to Munich.
 The LMU is widely considered as an elite university proud of a total of 34 Nobel Prize winners, mostly for their contribution in the field of science.

-For #8 we will head back to Switzerland and get to know more about the École Polytechnique Fédérale de Lausanne.
+For #8 we will head back to Switzerland and get to know about the École Polytechnique Fédérale de Lausanne.
 Founded in 1969, the EPFL welcomes more than 11,000 students from over 116 countries who are mainly engaged in Engineering and Science disciplines.
-What is more, 2/3 of the funding is secured by the Swiss Government while for 2018 alone, there were 132 inventions and 90 patents coming from the brightest minds of the prestigious college.
+Furthermore, 2/3 of the funding is secured by the Swiss Government while for 2018 alone, there were 132 inventions and 90 patents coming from the brightest minds of the prestigious college.

 For #10, France is finally back in the Top 50 of the best universities in the world with the Université PSL.
-Formed in 2011 with 200 research projects and 100 education programmes, the French university is home to more than 4,500 teachers and research.
+Formed in 2011 with 200 research projects and 100 course programmes, the French university is home to around 4,500 teachers and researchers.
 As an academic family together with the students, the PSL has developed 137 start-ups, 384 patents and 26 studies worth a Nobel Prize.

 Most importantly, Asia is stepping up in the world of higher education – with China recently becoming home to the best university on the continent, Tsinghua University.
 Furthermore, Japan is currently the #1 most represented nation on the planet with 103 higher education institutions.

-As for Europe, the number of universities from countries such as Belgium, Denmark, Finland, Norway and the Netherlands increase in density in the Top 150 of the world on account of the most dominant British institutions in the front rows.
+As for Europe, the number of universities from countries such as Belgium, Denmark, Finland, Norway and the Netherlands increase in density in the global Top 150 on account of the most dominant British institutions in the front rows.